nestorivanmo/100days-SwiftUI/Projects/1/README.md

-# Project One: Tip calculator
+# Project One: We Split

 ### Understanding the basic structure of a SwiftUI app